There are different ways of expressing gender

 Connect with other parents.
 See the national online parent group who will have details of local parents' groups.

-OutLine NZ has a resource guide for parents which includes a listing of support groups and online resources.
-See OutLine's 'Let's talk: A resource guide for parents'.
+OutLine Aotearoa has a resource guide for parents that includes a listing of support groups and online resources.

 Gender-affirming medical care